DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/PROCESSES/Managing item statuses.md

 #	Managing Item Status

-There are 4 methods to update the item status on a released product.

 ## Updating using a creation template

 A status value can be assigned to an [item creation template](Item_Creation_Templates).
 Use of this template to create, release or update an item will apply the template status to the released product where the Change item status element has been included in the approval [workflow](Item_creation_workflows).